Summer Humanities Institute: General Information

 A complete application consists of a submitted Online Application, a Teacher Recommendation, and receipt of payment for the application fee, if any.
 If your application is incomplete, it is possible that your teacher hasn't yet submitted a recommendation on your behalf.
 Contact your teacher or check your account page to manage your recommendations.

 I applied to the Summer Humanities Institute last year.
 When I open my application for this year, it is already populated with some information from last year.
 What do I do?

 This is an intentional feature of the Online Application system meant to streamline the submission process for returning applicants and those applying to more than one Stanford Pre-Collegiate program.
 Simply replace your uploaded documents with more up-to-date information, and update your responses to the application questions to reflect your current grade level and course preferences.
-You must add new requests for recommendations as these don't carry over from year -to-year.
+You must add new requests for recommendations as these don't carry over from year to year.

 How do I change or delete a recommender?

 - To Change a Recommender’s Information: You can edit your recommender information or send a reminder email to your recommender through the application system.
-Sign in to the system and click the “Action” button next to the recommender you wish to edit.
+Sign in to the system and click the “Edit” button next to the recommender you wish to edit.
 You can edit/change the recommender information as long as the recommender has not yet begun the recommendation process.
 You are able to send a reminder email to your recommender at any point in the recommendation process.

 How does my recommender get notified of my request?